noahthomas88/KingOfTokyo/README.md

-# CSSE376TeamA
-KingOfTokyo Definition of Done:
+King Of Tokyo Definition of Done:

+By John Gear, Noah Thomas, Joshua Warning, Fisher Shen

 Game Set-Up:
-Ensure that the game is properly set up for the number of people playing There may be 2 to 6 players
+There may be 2 to 6 players.
-Each player will have 10 health, 0 victory points, 0 energy, and 0 power cards
+Each player will have 10 health, 0 victory points, 0 energy, and 0 power cards.
->= 5 players
-There are 3 places on the board: outside Tokyo, Tokyo city, and Tokyo bay.
+If there are 5 to 6 players then there are 3 places on the board: outside Tokyo, Tokyo city, and Tokyo bay.
-< 5 players
-There are only 2 places on the board, Tokyo City, and outside of Tokyo Three power cards is revealed from the deck.
+If there are currently 2 to 4 players There are only 2 places on the board, Tokyo City, and outside of Tokyo.
+Three power cards are revealed from the deck.
-Each player rolls the six dice and whoever has the most attacks on their role is first and the game progresses clockwise around the “table” from that point
+Each player rolls the six dice and whoever has the most attacks on their role is first and when there are multiple players have most attacks, repeat the process.
+The game progresses clockwise around the “table” from that point.

 Dice Mechanics
 The game begins with 6 dice for each player to roll